forza-dc/CoffeeShop-Java-Webapp/README.md

 Welcome to the CoffeeShop Java Application!

-This simple Java app allows users to order coffee with customizable options. ☕
+This simple Java app allows users to access a coffee shop's webpage. ☕

 ![The Coffee Shop](<The CoffeeShop Java Webpage Demo.png>)